baroquedub/UnityShares/README.md

 # UnityShares
-A Place to add code snippets for comments in Udemy course
+A Place to share some useful code snippets and scripts

+If you want to say thanks: https://www.buymeacoffee.com/baroquedub